openstreetmap-ng/openstreetmap-ng/ANNOUNCEMENT.md

 2. 🐢 Create database objects
 3. Lock database
 4. 🔒 ⚡ Quickly look up the database and check if the diff state remains unchanged \
    4.1.
-If any of the state elments have changed, free the lock and retry the entire operation from step 1.
+If any of the state elements have changed, free the lock and retry the entire operation from step 1.
 This is why it's called "optimistic" – it assumes that two map diffs operate on disjoint sets of elements (disjoint regions of the map), which is true most of the time.
 5. 🔒 Assign sequential IDs
 6. 🔒 Insert new data into the database
 7. Free the database lock